Dr Mark Field

 I am currently supervising:

 - Sivar Haji (as first supervisor).
 Sivar’s research project analyses accountability in the healthcare system in Iraqi Kurdistan.

 - Daniel Neat (as first supervisor).
 Daniel's project analyses the process through which the UK Higher Education sector is adapting to British withdrawal from the EU.

-- Xi Li (as second supervisor).
+- Xi Li (as first supervisor).
 Xi’s research looks at educational agents’ perspectives of Chinese students who choose to study in the UK.

 - Julia Purcell (as second supervisor).
 Julia's project analyses the efficacy of Universal Basic Income systems.

 - Milan Kreuschitz (as second supervisor).
 Milan is looking at public/private partnerships in the European Union since 2000